Deconstructing The Idea of Addiction

 Eventually, the ability to take possession of the self grows stronger.
 It grows stronger yet each time awareness interrupts the Conductors.
 Eventually, self-awareness becomes automatic and the tools to act on it and maintain it are found closer and closer at-hand.

-With a little guidance and tricks of the trade, a person who once felt overtaken by this orchestrated system eventually learns to re-inhabit the stage of their own life and take control again.
+With a little guidance and a few tricks of the trade of recovery, a person who once felt overtaken by this orchestrated system eventually learns how to re-inhabit the stage of their own life and not only take control again, but apply it to other areas of their life and thrive.